 Sport.
 Health.
 Nutrition.
 Gym.
 For style

-Quartzite processing at home.
+Processing quartzite at home.
 Natural stone in design: extraction and processing.
-Stone refining - the process of improvement
+Stone refining is a process of improvement

-Impregnation for stone will help to cope with many problems in the appearance of stone buildings.
-After all, despite the high strength, durability and reliability, the stone can also be exposed to rust or salt.
+Stone impregnation can help solve many problems with the appearance of stone buildings.
+Indeed, despite its high strength, durability and reliability, stone can also be susceptible to rust or salt.

-The main reason to engage in the protection of the material is the corrosion of natural stone under the influence of high humidity.
-Consider options for removing stains and protecting the natural appearance of the material.
+The main reason to protect the material is the corrosion of natural stone under the influence of high humidity.
+Let's look at options for removing stains and protecting the natural appearance of the material.

-The stone impregnation agent is used not only for the treatment of facades, but also for the purpose of removing rust, salt and protecting against graffiti.
-The composition of a substance, as well as the principle of its action, depends on the scope of use.
+The stone impregnation agent is used not only to treat facades, but also to remove rust, salt and protect against graffiti.
+The composition of a particular substance, as well as the principle of its action, depend on the scope of use.
 All of them create an invisible film on the stone, regardless of whether it is natural or artificial.
-This film protects stone structures from scuffs and significantly extends their service life.
+This film protects stone structures from abrasions and significantly extends their service life.

 Principle of operation

-The substance promotes the evaporation of moisture from the surface of the stone object and prevents it from getting inside.
+The substance promotes the evaporation of moisture from the surface of a stone object and prevents it from getting inside.
 The water repellent fills the pores of the stone.
-The molecules of the substance create a special mesh that prevents the penetration of water.
+The molecules of the substance create a special network that prevents the penetration of water.

 When to use

-Protective equipment can come in handy in several situations.
+Protective equipment can be useful in several cases.

-1. The stone is used both inside and outside the building.
-In both cases, it can be affected by harmful substances.
-It can be various solutions with a caustic composition, household chemicals and even water.
-From them on the surface, for example, marble, hard-to-remove stains may appear.
+1. Stone is used both inside and outside the building.
+In both cases, it may be exposed to harmful substances.
+These can be various solutions with a caustic composition, household chemicals, and even water.
+They can cause hard-to-remove stains on the surface of, for example, marble.

-2. The stone used for outdoor decoration needs protection more than others.
+2. Stone used for exterior decoration needs protection more than others.
 It can be affected, for example, by direct sunlight.
-Because of this, the same marble can discolor and become faded.
+Because of this, the same marble can become discolored and faded.

-3. Mold, moss, fungi form on the stone.
-Growing up, these organisms can destroy the structure of the material and even the entire stone structure.
+3. Mold, moss, and fungi form on the stone.
+As these organisms grow, they can destroy the structure of the material and even the entire stone structure.

 4. The salt inside the stone, under certain conditions, can come out, crystallize and destroy the material.